nicholasjano/phase2-w25/README.md

 4. Supporting various language constructs

 ## Submission Requirements
-1. Complete implementation of parser.c
+1. Complete implementation of your custom parser.c
 2. Test files demonstrating your features
 3. Documentation of your:
    - Grammar rules